"Is not the poet bound to write his own biography? Is there any other work for him but a good journal?"

 What is journaling?

 Keeping a journal is an ancient and much revered tradition.
-Many great philosophers, writers, and artists as well as millions of ordinary citizens keep journals as way of centering themselves, exploring their thoughts, and helping them remember the people, places and ideas that they encounter.
-A journal can be very much like a diary or if t can a wildly creative reflection of your deepest self – it’s really up to you.
-Journals can be hand written or typed up on your tablet or computer – though many people prefer simplicity and portability….
+Many great philosophers, writers, and artists as well as millions of ordinary citizens keep journals as a way of centering themselves, exploring their thoughts, and help them remember the people, places and ideas that they encounter.
+A journal can be very much like a diary.
+It can also be a wildly creative reflection of your deepest self – it’s really up to you.
+Journals can be handwritten or typed up on your tablet or computer – though many people prefer simplicity and portability….
 There’s nothing quite like the scratching of a # 2 pencil on paper!

 What are the benefits of journaling?